 Teacher Certification Course

 The CGMS Secondary Teacher Certification program is a unique blend of distance learning with a low residency requirement.
+The Full Certification program is MACTE accredited and affiliated with the International Montessori Council (IMC).

 Through a combination of residential classes and e-technology video lectures and presentations, CGMS offers a deep and comprehensive exploration of the Montessori approach for the adolescent.
 Adult learners complete a variety of meaningful assignments which relate directly to their classroom experience and provide opportunities for practical application of the course material.
 Weekly interactions with instructors and fellow adult learners in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for integration of course topics.

 Certification Level: IMC Montessori Certification for teaching ages 12-18 years of age.
+(Full Certification is MACTE accredited).

 Length of Course: 20 months includes: